xkbcommon/libxkbcommon/doc/packaging-keyboard-layouts.md

 ## Instructions for keyboard layout packagers

-1. Add a dependency to `libxkbcommon` 1.13+ and `xkeyboard-config` 2.45+ using their pkg-config files.
-The `libxkbcommon` dependency will be necessary until xkeyboard-config ships a pkg-config file with the needed variables (see hereinafter).
+1. Add a dependency to `xkbcommon` 1.13+ and `xkeyboard-config` 2.45+ using their pkg-config files.
+The `xkbcommon` dependency will be necessary until xkeyboard-config ships a pkg-config file with the needed variables (see hereinafter).
 2. Remove any installation step that modifies the `xkeyboard-config` directories,